MichaelNAndrews/MichaelAndrewsIT1025/Lab2/readme.md

 Because Hard Disk Drives utilize an array of moving parts in their functioning, they can be somewhat complex and slow in efficiency.

 **Solid State Drives (SSD)** have been popularized to escape the complexities and slower performance of HDD's.

+Information on SSD's can be accessed instantly, at the speed of light, so there is no latency experienced when data is transferred.

 #### ALU and the Control Unit
 #### CPU, Input & Output
 #### Logic Gates and Circuits